 Almost half of the people asked strongly disagreed that the man should control his woman with affection and firmness.
 It is notable that only 25,8% of the respondents agree in any way with the issue asked.
 Even clearer were the findings of the second phase; 80,7% of the participants disagreed in any way, and the people who agreed (in any way) were even less - only 19.2% of the participants.
+The third phase revealed a little milder attitudes, but the same -more or less-conclusions.

 Again, we spotted a statistically significant difference in the answers of male and female participants (p<.001) on the issue of control of men over women.
 In the second phase, we spotted a statistically significant difference (p<.05) between all gender groups; the majority of people who preferred not to state their gender disagreed with the statement of the question but 25% of them agreed with the idea that the man should control his woman with affection but with firmness.
 Females on the other hand, strongly disagreed in a clearer way-only 10,9% of female participants agreed in any way.
 Last, males' answers were divided, with a tendency towards disagreement.
+In the third phase there was no statistically significant difference between the genders.